Prime number theorem: Prime number race

 so the lead in the race switches back and forth infinitely many times.
 The phenomenon that π_{4,3}(x) is ahead most of the time is called Chebyshev's bias.
 The prime number race generalizes to other moduli and is the subject of much research; Pál Turán asked whether it is always the case that π_{c,a}(x) and π_{c,b}(x) change places when a and b are coprime to c.
 Granville and Martin give a thorough exposition and survey.

+Another example is the distribution of the last digit of prime numbers.
+Except for 2 and 5, all prime numbers end in 1, 3, 7, or 9.
+Dirichlet's theorem states that asymptotically, 25% of all primes end in each of these four digits.
+However, empirical evidence shows that, for a given limit, there tend to be slightly more primes that end in 3 or 7 than end in 1 or 9 (a generation of the Chebyshev's bias).
+This follows that 1 and 9 are quadratic residues modulo 10, and 3 and 7 are quadratic nonresidues modulo 10.